bmuller/txyam/README.markdown

     git clone https://github.com/bmuller/txyam
     cd txyam
-    python setup.py install
+    sudo python setup.py install

 ## Usage

     # import the client
     from txyam.client import YamClient

-    # create a new client - hosts are either hostnames (default port of 11211 will be used)
-    # or host/port tuples
+    # create a new client - hosts are either hostnames (default port of 11211 will be used) or host/port tuples
     hosts = [ 'localhost', 'otherhost', ('someotherhost', 123) ]
     client = YamClient(hosts)